Pick a language to speakRight Arrow

 Being polite is key to making friends, not enemies.
 Here’s how to mind your manners in 10 foreign languages.

 Didn’t your mother teach you to mind your manners?
 When you’re speaking to someone in another language, it can be more difficult to convey ideas.
 It’s crucial to be extra polite so nothing gets taken the wrong way.
-That’s why we’ve created this guide for saying “please” and “thank you” in 10 different languages.
+That’s why we’ve created this guide for saying “please” and “thank you” in 10 languages.
 You’re welcome.
 (You might also want to learn “yes” and “no” to accompany these.)

 1. Spanish